Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Collagen is naturally found in bone broths, meats with connective tissues, and fish with skin.

-Citrus fruits, berries, garlic, spinach, and eggs are foods that promote the natural production of collagen.
+Citrus fruits, berries, garlic, spinach, and eggs are foods that promote natural collagen production.

-What are the foods rich in collagen that can be easily incorporated into our daily recipes?
+What are the collagen-rich foods that can be easily incorporated into our daily recipes?

 Bone broths, lean meats, fish, and eggs can be easily incorporated into daily recipes to increase collagen intake.